 “I want to live happily in a world I don’t understand.”

-*From there it follows that my favorite business writer is the one and only Peter Drucker.
+The Essential Drucker My favorite management writer is the one and only Peter Drucker.
 Drucker’s great gift is clarity and simplicity.
 His books give me energy.
 They make me want to run a business.
-A good place to start: The Essential Drucker
+This is a good place to start.

 The Art of Fielding by Chad Harbach.
 Sure it’s a novel, but there is some true wisdom regarding coaching in this novel.
 Interesting note, the best coach in the book is a teammate.
+Evokes the Captain class .
 And, in fairness I can’t think of another sports novel that I have read.
 Can you?
 Would love recommendations.